iman-i-am/Credit-Risk-Report/README.md

 Borrowers typically request loans worth 17% of their income, carry total debt equal to 35% of income, and use half of their available credit.
 While these ratios suggest moderate affordability overall, they also highlight pockets of financial strain that correlate with higher default risk.

 Despite a majority of loans being repaid, 1 in 5 defaults — exposing Nova Bank to substantial financial risk.
 These defaults are not random: they cluster around specific borrower profiles, loan structures, and credit behaviors.
-This report identifies those patterns and translates them into actionable recommendations that reduce losses, improve fairness, and align lending strategy with Nova Bank’s long-term objectives.

 ---